 Feasting on everything!

-Icelandic food; I’m sure you’ve heard the rumours!
+Icelandic food; I’m sure you’ve heard the rumors!
 And whilst most of them are true (you might find that you’ve accidentally ordered yourself an entire sheep head or a fermented shark), there are also other culinary delights to be found around Reykjavik.

 Despite being one of only a handful of countries on the planet without a McDonalds (their last branch folded back in 2009), Iceland seems to be influenced by their American cousins when it comes to food; you’ll find that it’s easy to grab a good hot dog or burger.

 Easily the best and most famous hot dog in the city (if not, the world!) is the hot dog stand by the harbour, just outside the Radisson Blue 1919 hotel.
-Bæjarins Beztu Pylsur, translated in English as ‘the best hot dogs in town‘, is just that.
+Bæjarins Beztu Pylsur, translated into English as ‘the best hot dogs in town‘, is just that.
 It’s a bold statement but these hot dogs live up to their name.

 A favourite of mine is the Sea Baron (Saegreifinn), again on the harbour front, offers up excellent and exceedingly fresh sea food.
 You can pick from a fridge full of their haul for the day, (which generally will include Minke Whale if you’re keen to try this), but don’t forget to order yourself a bowl of their lobster soup.
 Absolutely the best soup I’ve ever had without a doubt, and served with a generous side plate of bread and butter so surprisingly filling!

-I’d go back just for this. everytime!
+I’d go back just for this. every time!